Contact Us Today

 The AR200 laser distance measurement sensor is Acuity’s most compact product to employ a CMOS detector.
 Five metric models satisfy precision measuring requirements from 6 mm to 100 mm with up to 12 micron accuracy.

-The AR200 group of laser measurement sensors is Acuity’s most compact series of triangulating laser displacement sensors.
+The AR200 group of laser measurement sensors is one of Acuity’s most compact series of triangulating laser displacement sensors.
 Five models cover metric measurement ranges from six to one hundred millimeters.

 These laser measuring devices aim a Class 2 visible laser spot onto your target to accurately gauge its distance.
 Designed to withstand difficult industrial environments, the AR200 laser sensors are commonly used in forest products, medical and high tech industries.